Entropy of Bernoulli convolutions and uniform exponential growth for linear groups: Uniform exponential growth for linear groups

 \begin{corollary} Assuming the Lehmer conjecture, there is $c>0$ such that the following holds.
 If the finite subset $S \subset \GL_d(\C)$ generates a virtually solvable subgroup, then either $\rho_S=0$ and $\langle S \rangle$ is virtually nilpotent, or \end{corollary}

+This completes the proof of the equivalence between the Lehmer conjecture and the Growth conjecture (Theorem \ref{equi}), see the Introduction.

+\begin{remark} The classical geometric proofs of Jordan's lemma by Bieberbach and Frobenius give a bound on $J(d)$ of the form $d^{O(d/\log d)^2}$, while using the classification of finite simple groups much better bounds have been obtained by B. Weisfeiler and then by M. Collins (see \cite{collins}) who shows the sharp bound $J(d) \leq (d+1)!$ when $d \geq 71$. \end{remark}

+\begin{remark} It is worth remarking here that the standard argument for proving exponential word growth in finitely generated groups is to exhibit two elements that generate a free semi-group.
+Every non virtually nilpotent solvable group contains a free semi-group (see e.g. \cite{breuillard-solvable} and references therein).
+However there is no uniform bound on the word length of these free generators: indeed in \cite{breuillard-solvable} a construction is given of a sequence of algebraic numbers $\l_n$ such that $S_{\l_n}$ generates a non-virtually nilpotent subgroup of affine transformations, and yet no pair of elements in $(S_{\l_n})^n$ generate a free semi-group.
+Therefore there is no hope of obtaining a good lower estimate for $\rho_S$ using ping-pong techniques only, as was done in \cites{breuillard-tits,breuillard-zimmer} in the non-virtually solvable case.
+Instead Theorem \ref{solgrowth} will be a consequence of the entropy lower bounds established in the first part of this paper. \end{remark}

+We will show additionally, that if $K_S$ denotes the field generated by the matrix entries of each element $s \in S$, then $\lambda$ can be chosen to be algebraic over $K_S$ of degree at most $d!$.
 Using Dobrowolski's bound for the Mahler measure of an algebraic number of bounded degree (see \cite{dobrowolski}) we obtain in a similar way the following consequence, which was pointed out to us by Andreas Thom.

 \begin{corollary} There is an absolute constant $c>0$ such that if the finite subset $S \subset \GL_d(\Q)$ generates a virtually solvable subgroup, then either $\rho_S=0$ and $\langle S \rangle$ is virtually nilpotent, or \end{corollary}